tloodu/TajLoodu-Portfolio/README.md

 # TajLoodu-Portfolio
 A personal site with basic information about me for employers, or anyone who stumbles across it.
 It is also an oppurtunity for me to experiment more with Git and design methodologies!
-It is currently a work in progress that I hope to complete by October!
+It is currently a work in progress that I hope to complete by December 2020!
 Below is how to download the project and run it locally to see my progress!

 # Install